The Interaction of Failure and Performance in a Migratory File Service

 John Bent, Douglas Thain, Andrea Arpaci-Dusseau, Remzi Arpaci-Dusseau, Miron Livny

-We present the design, implemetitation, and evaluation of a Migratory File Service (MFS), a system designed to exploit semantic knowledge of workloads and user expectations to improve performance and handle failures effectively in wide-area batch scheduling systems.
-We discuss Hawk, a prototype MFS system which has two novel components: migratory proxies, which cache data at remote clusters, and a workflow manager, which manages the workflow of the system.
+We present the design, implementation, and evaluation of a Migratory File Service (MFS), a system designed to exploit semantic knowledge of workloads and user expectations to improve performance and handle failures effectively in wide-area batch scheduling systems.
+We discuss Hawk, a prototype MFS system which has two novel components: migratory proxies, which cache data at remote clusters, and a workflow manager; which manages the workflow of the system.
 Hawk integrates aggressive caching and I/O filtering to reduce wide-area traffic, proactively replicates data to avoid regeneration due to failure, and performs fine-grained rollback and recovery to minimize the effort required to recover from failure.
-Through a case study of data-intensive applications, we demonstrate the benefits of Hawk over traditional approaches, delivering a two to three orders of magnitude increase in performance for jobs that are deployed across a wide-area batch scheduling environment.
+Through a case study of data-intensive applications, we demonstrate the benejts of Hawk over traditional approaches, delivering a two to three orders of magnitude increase in performance for jobs that are deployed across a wide-area batch scheduling environment.

 Download this report (PDF)